EnterpriseDB/barman/new_docs/backup.rst

 .. note::
-    You can update the Barman configuration with :ref:`Configuration Models <configuration_models>`.
+    You can update the Barman configuration with :ref:`Configuration Models <configuration-configuration-models>`.

-WALs can be retrieved from the standby via WAL streaming or WAL archiving:
+WALs can be retrieved from the standby via WAL streaming or WAL archiving.
+Refer to the :ref:`concepts <concepts-postgres-backup-concepts-wal-archiving-and-wal-streaming>` section for more details.
+If you want to start working with WAL streaming or WAL archiving, refer to the quickstart section on :ref:`streaming backups with wal streaming <quickstart-configuring-your-first-server-streaming-backups-with-wal-streaming>` or

-* WAL Streaming: Follow the instructions in the :ref:`WAL streaming <wal_streaming>` section.
-* WAL Archiving: Follow the instructions in the :ref:`WAL archiving <wal_archiving>` section and set ``archive_mode = always`` in the PostgreSQL configuration on the standby.
+:ref:`rsync backups with wal archiving <quickstart-configuring-your-first-server-rsync-backups-with-wal-archiving>`.

 .. note::
     For PostgreSQL 10 and earlier, Barman cannot handle simultaneous WAL streaming and